by Wendy Humphris, ROHP

 Sure, you eat salads and healthy meals all day long but your morning coffee is filled with cream and sugar, or you’re drinking fruit juices or diet soda.
 If this is a struggle, make it a goal this week to begin making some changes in this area.
 If your drink of choice is something other than water, begin trading water in for your beverage of choice until you crave water more than that sugary drink.
 It will happen, I assure you!
-Try flavored sparkling water like LaCroix to satisfy the bubbly craving, and infuse your water with fruit to add some flavor.
+Try flavoured sparkling water like Buble to satisfy the bubbly craving, and infuse your water with fruit to add some flavour.

 One thing I’ve caught myself doing in my personal experience is working too much.

 I tend to let the time slip away and before I know it, the day is gone and I haven't done a thing to look after myself properly.
 Better time management is the key for me.
 Putting an alarm on my phone to get up and walk around, eat, go outside, pet the dogs.
 Just to get away for a few moments to refresh and recharge.

 So when you feel like you're stuck in a rut, reevaluate the non-food related daily habits that may be hindering your progress.

 Please be sure to join us in our special FB group.
 We're having so much fun at the moment with our GREEN SMOOTHIE month and coming in MAY, we'll be exploring (literally) the world of walking with WALKING BUDDIES.

 You can access our group here TRANSFORM YOUR HEALTH WITH WENDY to join in on all the fun.